Sex and Relationship Education

 The Science Curicculum and Sex Education

-In accordance with the new national curriculum orders published in 2013, at:
+In accordance with the new national curriculum orders published in 2019:

-- Reproduction in humans (as an example of a mammal), including the structure and function of the male and female reproductive systems, menstrual cycle (without details of hormones), gametes, fertilisation, gestation and birth, to include the effect of maternal lifestyle on the foetus through the placenta.
+- Reproduction in humans (as an example of a mammal), including the structure and function of the male and female reproductive systems, gametes, fertilisation, gestation and birth, to include the effect of maternal lifestyle on the foetus through the placenta.

-- The effects of recreational drugs (including substance misuse) on behaviour, health and life processes.
+- The effects of a range of lifestyle choices such as exercise, diet, personal hygiene, alcohol, smoking and recreational drugs (including substance misuse) on behaviour, health and life processes.

 At Key Stage 4, Students will be taught: